 based round the idea that Chuck and his friends had taken control of the TV station and put it back on the air after the official closedown, when management had gone home for the night.

 IMDB lists Errol as a writer and director, as well as playing the part of Ryerson Dupont.
-There is a clip from a Halloween edition of
+There are a couple of clips from

 Errol had been intrigued by UFOs for many years and got involved on a full-time basis in 1993 when he bought his first computer.
 He discovered an on-line community who shared his interest and he joined The Mutual UFO Network of Ontario.